jessielw/DeeZy/README.md

 # DeeZy

 In it's current form it's designed around encoding audio with Dolby Engine Encoder.

 However, it was designed with expandability as needed for other encoders.

+Everything is functional, DeeZy is still in beta until everything has been thoroughly tested, as far as handling errors etc.

 ## Install (no install needed it's portable)